tsdcloud/BERP/README.md

 *FRONT-END-STARTER*
 *******************

-This file provides the directives on how to use this starter and includes the files hierarchy
+This file provides the directives on how to use this starter and includes the files hierarchy.

 Technologies:
-ReactJS, Vite, Tailwindcss
+ReactJS, Vite, Tailwindcss and shadcn UI.

 ├──node_modules/ #List of all the installed modules